 Only arrests that did not result in a conviction can be sealed.
 (PC 851.8) If you received a conviction but the conviction is later “dismissed” under PC 1203.4, the conviction cannot be sealed.
 Additionally, cases that led to a diversion program cannot be sealed unless the diversion was a drug diversion under PC 1000.

-The law states that the motion to seal may be filed up to two years from the date of the arrest or filing of the charges.
+It depends on the type of sealing.
+For typical dismissed case sealings, you do not have to apply by a certain deadline, although you do have to apply after the Statute of Limitations has run or once the charges can no longer be filed by the prosecutor.
+For factual innocence sealings, the law states that the motion to seal may be filed up to two years from the date of the arrest or filing of the charges.
 (PC 851.8) However, if the motion is not brought within two years after the arrest, the requirement is waived if the petitioner makes a showing of good cause why the time limit should be waived and there is no prejudice resulting from the delay.
 People v.
 Bermudez (1989) 215 Cal.App.3d 1226, 1229.
 Some courts are stricter than others regarding what constitutes good cause.
 For instance, San Francisco requires more than just not knowing that you could seal your case.
+We generally win objections to the two year requirement.

 We show this by using evidence from your case, police reports, witness statements or declarations and statements from you that show that looking at the evidence now, there is no reasonable cause to believe you committed the offense.

-It is difficult to say without researching your case.
+It depends.
+For ordinary sealings of an arrest or dismissed case, chances of success are very high as long as you are eligible.
+For factual innocence sealings, it is difficult to say without researching your case very specifically.
 We can do a preliminary evaluation for a fee.
 If you wish to go forward, we will apply the fee paid to the price of the sealing.

 Sealings must be completed and filed separately for each arrest/case.
 Therefore, we charge per arrest/case (regardless of the number of counts in a case).
 If you sign up to seal multiple arrests, we do offer a discount on the additional cases.

-Arrest record sealing are denied for the following reasons: (1) the judge does not find the person factually innocent or finds that there is a reasonable basis to believe that the person committed the offense for which the arrest was made, (2) there was an inaccuracy in the court file, or (3) there was an inaccuracy in the application.
+Arrest record sealing are denied for the following reasons: (1) the judge does not find the person factually innocent or finds that there is a reasonable basis to believe that the person committed the offense for which the arrest was made, (2) charges can still be filed for the arrest, (3) there was an inaccuracy in the court file, or (4) there was an inaccuracy in the application.

 No. In order to have your record sealed the case cannot have led to a conviction.